 issues.
 Jesus Christ emphasized that our actions and lives should

-match our words, so I am also an activist in Green matters.
-I am or have been involved in Green Politics in a number of areas:
+match our words, so I am also an activist in Green matters (taking part in XR and JSO protests).
+Involved over the years in Green Politics in a number of areas:

 I'm also involved in the

 North Cheshire Rail Users' Group and a member of the Manchester Pedestrians Club.